SassDoc/sassdoc.github.io/configuration/index.md

 SassDoc tries to make sure you always use an up-to-date version.
 If it is not the case, it will prompt you to update your current version.
 You can disable this behaviour by using the `no-update-notifier` option.

 <p class="note  note--info"><strong>Note:</strong> you can also use the CLI option <code>--no-update-notifier</code>.</p>

-### force

-Because the destination folder gets wiped and to prevent any accident, SassDoc prompts you whenever the destination folder is not empty.
-If you don't want SassDoc to ask you to confirm everytime you run it, you can use the `force` option to disable it.

-<p class="note  note--info"><strong>Note:</strong> you can also use the CLI option <code>--no-prompt</code>.</p>

-<p class="note  note--danger"><strong>Caution!</strong> SassDoc prompts you for a reason: the destination folder gets completely erased only to be recreated.
-Don't leave any important file in there.</p>